madlambda/Acorn/docs/hierarchical-fs.md

 programs.
 As an example, there's no need for configuration file formats and also binary formats are not needed for several use cases.

-For example, an hypotethical operating system can chose to store the executable binaries in a struct file instead of a byte-array with a custom binary format
+For example, a hypotethical operating system can chose to store the executable binaries in a struct file instead of a byte-array with a custom binary format
 (ELF, PE, etc).
 This allows for an easy design of the assembler, compiler, linker and loader, while also making it easy to inspect the binary file.
 Eg.: